rtshkmr/Odin-Project/js_notes.md

 - `toExponential()` method returns string, in standard form (with rounding done if you input significant fig param)
 - `toFixed()` returns string, w number written to a specified number of decimals as per input
 - `toPrecision()`: return to a certain sig fig
-- `valueOf()` returns number as a number. internally used in underlying Js, no reason to actually include in our own code.
+- `valueOf()` returns number as a number. internally used in underlying JavaScript, no reason to actually include in our own code.

 ### 3 ways to convert Variable to Numbers